breez/misty-breez/README.md

 # Misty Breez

-Misty Breez is a mobile app built with Flutter that serves as a reference implementation for the [Breez SDK - Nodeless](https://sdk-doc-liquid.breez.technology/):
+Misty Breez is a mobile app built with Flutter that serves as a reference implementation for the [Breez SDK - Nodeless](https://sdk-doc-liquid.breez.technology/) that:
-* It demonstrates comprehensive usage of the SDK's capabilities
+* Demonstrates comprehensive usage of the SDK's capabilities
-* It showcases best practices for designing an intuitive UI and UX for self-custodial Lightning payments.
+* Showcases best practices for designing an intuitive UI and UX for self-custodial Lightning payments.
-* It can be used as an off-the-shelf solution for partners looking to white-label an existing mobile app.
+* Can be used as an off-the-shelf solution for partners looking to white-label an existing mobile app.

 ## Features